-Standard A1 Response The design response must be appropriate to the Yarraville Residential Precinct characterised by neighbourhood and the site. its small Victorian & Edwardian single-storey detached housing with mainly weatherhoard and some brick wall cladding, corrugated iron roofing, front verandahs, similar front and side setbacks and narrow block frontages.
+Standard A1 Response The design response must be appropriate to the neighbourhood and the site.
+Yarraville Residential Precinct characterised by its small Victorian & Edwardian single-storey detached housing with mainly weatherboard and The proposed design must respect the existing or preferred neighbourhood character and respond to the features of the site. some brick wall cladding, corrugated iron roofing, front verandahs, similar front and side setbacks and narrow block frontages.
 Houses were originally with timber picket front fences and streets with asphalt footpaths and stone kerb and channel, with some surviving.
 Originally there was no provision for on-site vehicle parking for most of the identified housing.
 The major built form is of the typical Victorian era hipped roof and Edwardian era main hip and projecting gable roof form combination although there are some early two storey masonry parapeted houses.
+Proposed addition is site responsive and reflects the existing built form.
+The addition applies to the side having minimum impact on the existing streetscape of Tarrengower Street.
+Complies / Does not comply